crawlem/balloons-inc/src/documents/faq.html.md

 ### Does Balloons Inc. make "adult" (rude) balloon models?

 No, Rich is very much a family orientated entertainer and as such will only make balloon art that is family friendly.
-In any case, adults just love the stuff she makes, so there is no need!
+In any case, adults just love the stuff he makes, so there is no need!

 ### Are latex balloons bio-degradable?